ElemeFE/element-helper/README.md

 * Distinguish and auto complete property and method for every Element-UI tag

-* Prompt value when value is some special type like boolean or icon.
+* Prompt value when value is some special type like Boolean or ICON.

 ## Snippets